fallen-icarus/cardano-loans/architectural-decisions/002-proxy-script.md

 protocol could easily be cut in half.

-Instead of storing the required datum directly in the loan's datum, the lender can store the information for a UTxO that must be referenced during payments.
-This reference UTxO can have the required datum stored in it.
-The protocol would thus be able to get the required datum without it being stored directly in the loan datum.
+Instead of storing the required datum directly in the loan's datum, the lender can store the information in another UTxO's datum that must be referenced during payments.
+The protocol would thus be able to get the required datum without it being stored directly in the protocol's datum.
 Unfortunately, this method still dramatically harms the composability of the protocol.
 Instead of having the required datum presented immediately to the protocol upon script execution, the protocol must traverse the reference inputs to find the required datum for payments.
 This traversal must occur with every execution in the transaction.
-On net, this aapproach is arguably worse for composability than storing the required datum directly in the loan datum.
+On net, this approach is arguably worse for composability than storing the required datum directly in the loan datum due to the extra computation required with each execution.

 The last option is to have a pre-approved plutus script that can accept any datum, can be used with any redeemer, and simply delegates spending to the address' staking credential.
-If a lender wants to use a script to manage the revenue, the lender's address **must** use the this pre-approved plutus script as the payment credential and it must have a valid staking credential.
-Since the plutus script just delegates to the staking credential, this pre-approved script can effectively allow for any arbitrary logic.
-It is effectively a proxy for arbitrary logic stored in the staking credential.
+If a lender wants to use a script to manage the revenue, the lender's address **must** use the this pre-approved plutus script as the payment credential and it **must** have a staking credential.
+Since the plutus script just delegates spending to the staking credential, this pre-approved script can effectively allow for for arbitrary logic.
+It is effectively a proxy, hence the name.

 ## Decision

 <!-- What is the change that we're proposing and/or doing? -->

 cardano-loans uses the proxy script approach.
-All lender addresses must either use a payment pubkey (and an option staking credential) or the proxy plutus script with a staking credential.
+All lender addresses must either use a payment pubkey (and an optional staking credential) or the proxy plutus script with a staking credential.

 ## Consequences